 "For we do not commend ourselves again to you, but give you opportunity to boast on our behalf, that you may have an answer for those who boast in appearance and not in heart."
 Paul's critics measured an apostle by appearance and image.
-They said a true man of God should look the part - have some skill, stature, gravitas.
-Yet Paul hoped he didn't need to prove himself to the Corinthians.
+They said a true man of God should look the part - have some stature, some clout, some gravitas.
+But Paul shouldn't have had to prove anything to the Corinthians.
 They knew his heart.

-And this was the real measure of a man of God.
-Paul didn't concern himself with looking-good in the eyes of people.
+And this is the real measure of a man of God.

+Paul wasn't about looking-good in the eyes of people.
 He was all about being-good before God.

 History tells us Paul was barely five feet tall.
 He had a hunched back, hooked nose, bowed legs - and his thick eyebrows ran together across his forehead.

-His eyes were often infected and bulging with puss.
+It looked as if a caterpillar was crawling above his eyes.
+And those eyes were often infected - bulging with puss.

-In addition, his body was tattooed with the scars from his beatings and stonings.
-Paul would never make the cover of GQ or Christianity Today.
-He was a walking example that its heart - not appearance - that matters!
+In addition, his body was tattooed with the scars from numerous beatings and stonings.
+Paul would never have made the cover of GQ or Christianity Today.
+With Paul it was heart - not appearance - that mattered!

-And yet the false teachers in Corinth were just the opposite.
-They looked like FCA leaders - big men on campus muscular, and rugged - good-looking jocks.
+Yet the false teachers in Corinth were just the opposite.
+They looked like FCA leaders - big men on campus - muscular, and rugged - good-looking jocks.

 These guys tried hard to be cool.
-They were the hipsters tall on appearance, but short on substance.

-They wore designers jeans and put product in their hair.
-In the final analysis, they were more about marketing than ministering.
-All hype and no holiness.
+They were the hipsters - tall on appearance, but short on substance.
+In the final analysis they were more about marketing than ministering.
+They were all hype and no holiness.

-In contrast, people thought Paul was nuts, and he did little to worry about their perception.
+In contrast people thought Paul was nuts, and he did little to counter their perceptions.
 He says, "For if we are beside ourselves, it is for God; or if we are of sound mind, it is for you."
-In essence, "If you think I'm crazy just know I'm crazy for God, and if you think I'm in my right mind and right on; then follow my example."
+In essence, "If you think I'm crazy just know I'm crazy for

+God, and if you think I'm in my right mind and right on; then follow my example."

 Either way, Paul didn't take a poll before he acted.
 He was the opposite of politically correct.
 The only expectations he lived up to were those of the Lord.

 Paul reveals his master motive in verse 14, "For the love of Christ compels us..."
-The reason he endured such hardships was the love of Christ.
-He knew how much the Lord loved him, and he loved Christ in return.
+The reason he endured hardships was the love of Christ.
+He knew how much the Lord loved him, and how much he loved in return.

-Notice so far in Chapter 5 Paul mentions three motivations for serving Jesus: rewards, fear, and love.

-All three are powerful motivators - but without a question the highest and holiest incentive is love!
+Notice so far in Chapter 5 Paul has mentioned three motivations for serving Jesus: rewards, fear, and love.
+All three are powerful motivators - but without question the highest and holiest incentive to serve God is love!

-Knowing in your heart of hearts that Jesus loves you, died for you, rose for you, and cares for you - this is what captivates and propels a person.
+Knowing in your heart of hearts that Jesus loves you, died for you, rose for you, and cares for you - this is what should captivate and propel a person.
 It causes them to go anywhere, do anything for Jesus' sake.
 A tank that's full of the love of Christ will never run empty.

 Paul says, "For the love of Christ compels us, because we judge thus: that if One died for all, then all died..."
 Here's a truth about our salvation.
-When Jesus died, we died with Him.
-Our sin nature was crucified.
+When Jesus died, spiritually speaking we died with Him.
+Our sin nature was crucified with Christ.

 Think of it like "copy and paste."
 My computer allows me to copy text from one document and paste it into another.
 God can also "copy and paste."
-Spiritually, He copied you in the 21st century and scrolled back to the 1st century where He pasted you alongside Jesus on the cross.
+Spiritually, He copied us in the 21st century, and scrolled back to the 1st century where He pasted us alongside Jesus on the cross.
 You now share in what Jesus accomplished.
 When Jesus died to sin, the old you died with Him.